-- 1. General Eligibility Criteria: All of the General Eligibility Requirements (outlined in Section 6.6) apply. - 2.
-Eligible Projects: To be eligible for this grant or loan, applicants will need to demonstrate that: - The proposed project will result in the creation of new residential units in the upper storey(s) of a mixed-use building in the Community Improvement Project Area; and/or - b.
+- General Eligibility Criteria: All of the General Eligibility Requirements (outlined in Section 6.6) apply. - 2.
+Eligible Projects: To be eligible for this grant or loan, applicants will need to demonstrate that: - a.
+The proposed project will result in the creation of new residential units in the upper storey(s) of a mixed-use building in the Community Improvement Project Area; and/or - b.
 The proposed project will result in a significant improvement in the quality of one or more existing residential units in the Community Improvement Project Area which improve the quality of life for the occupants, increase the value of the unit(s), or make the unit(s) habitable where the unit(s) are currently considered to be inhabitable, or make the unit attractive to a wider range of income groups.
-This may include projects which are required to bring the building or unit into compliance with the current Ontario Building Code. - 3.
-Eligible Types of Residential Units: Existing or proposed ground floor/at grade residential space within the designated Community Improvement Project Area will not be eligible for the grants or loans through this program.
-For clarity, only upper storey and rear residential units in mixed-use buildings are eligible for this program.
+This may include projects which are required to bring the building or unit into compliance with the current Ontario Building Code.

-- 4. Interest Rebate Program Conditions: As part of the application process, the owner or tenant will be required to present the terms of the loan from the financial institution prior to approval of the grant.
+- 3. Eligible Types of Residential Units: Existing or proposed ground floor/at grade residential space within the designated Community Improvement Project Area will not be eligible for the grants or loans through this program.
+For clarity, only upper storey and rear residential units in mixed-use buildings are eligible for this program. - 4.
+Interest Rebate Program Conditions: As part of the application process, the owner or tenant will be required to present the terms of the loan from the financial institution prior to approval of the grant.
 The Community Development Committee may choose to reject the application for the interest rebate grant if the loan terms, including the interest rate or repayment terms, are deemed to be unreasonable in the sole opinion of the Community Development Committee. - 5.
 Priority Projects: Priority may be given to the conversion of upper storey space to new residential unit(s) and for the rehabilitation of affordable housing and rental units over other housing projects.
-Projects on Dundas Street and projects in close proximity to the Village's centre at Lewis Street/Dundas Street may also be given priority at the discretion of the Community Development Committee.
+For the purposes of this program, affordable housing will include the creation of any new rental units in the upper storeys of mixed-use buildings.
+Projects on Spencer Street and projects in close proximity to the Village's centre at Spencer Street/Centre Street may also be given priority at the discretion of the Community Development Committee.